brashrebel/wp-activity/readme.txt

 Tags: stream, activity, community, multi-users, log, event, monitor, stats, blacklist, tracking, access, security, login Requires at least: 3.0
 Tested up to: 3.3.1
-Stable tag: 1.8
+Stable tag: 1.8.1

-Monitor and display registered users activity (logins, logon failures, new posts, new comments, etc.).
-You can also prevent unwanted login attemps.
+Monitor and display registered users activity (logins, posts, comments, etc.).
+You can also track and prevent hackering attemps, with IP blacklisting.

 == Description ==

 This plugin logs registered users activity in your blog and displays it in frontend and backend.
 It can also track and deny access by blacklisting to unwanted login attempts.

 - logons
 - new comments